 Witnesses indicated that yard dog operators often drove in a careless manner in the area where Mary was struck.

 Mary’s sister filed a lawsuit against the defendants.
 As the case progressed, the corporate defendants attempted to place partial blame on Mary for the fatal collision.
 They said there were no pedestrian signs in the area.
 An investigator of the accident noted that Mary was “walking with traffic” and not “against” it as pedestrians are instructed to do.

-The defendants’ comparative fault arguments were rejected by Bringardner.
+The defendants’ comparative fault arguments were rejected by Joye Law Firm.

 Mary did not earn much money working as an employee at Goodwill.
-However, Bringardner argued Mary’s income should not be seen as the primary factor when placing a value on her life.
-Bringardner interviewed Mary’s close friends as well as other workers at the base.
-Those interviews demonstrated that Mary was beloved by her fellow workers.
+However, Joye Law Firm argued Mary’s income should not be seen as the primary factor when placing a value on her life.
+Interviews with Mary’s close friends as well as other workers at the base revealed that Mary was beloved by her fellow workers.

 Ready for Trial

 If the case had gone to trial, several witnesses said they would testify about the lack of safety and overall poor safety culture of the corporate defendants.
 The estate was prepared to seek damages for Mary’s pain and suffering and her wrongful death.
 The estate was also prepared to seek punitive damages because of the defendants’ egregious conduct in not having headlights and other serious statutory violations.